decentralized-identity/ion/docs/Q-and-A.md

 ## **Q: How can I be a part of this or have my own DID?
 There's a really simple JS library that makes it easy to generate your own on your machine:
 [ion-tools](https://www.npmjs.com/package/@decentralized-identity/ion-tools#user-content-ionjs).\
-"The packages within are geared toward making interactions with ION maximally accessible for developers, with a primary focus on making their functionality dually available in both client Web and server environments."
+"The packages within are geared toward making interactions with ION maximally accessible for developers, with a primary focus on making their functionality dually available in both client Web and server environments."\
+(_@csuwildcat_)

 # Q&A section Identifiers and DIDs
-{TBW}
+## *Q: They probably already have my ID, why would i tokenize it?
+It's not tokenizing your identity, it provides Identifiers you own and control - for example: if you had a DID linked to a personal datastore, people could follow your DID and fetch tweets from you, meaning Twitter can't erase your ID or censor your posts.
+## **Q: Where can I see what data points someone can set up around their own DID?
+_For example, name, address, driving licence.
+There must be a huge array of fields someone can include within their DID for it to be comprehensive?_

+{TBW prio 2}

 # Q&A section Wallets
 {TBW}
 # Q&A section Docker